 Here are some of the common types of vehicle defects we see that lead to recalls:

-- Problems with the engine or fuel system components, that could cause fuel leaks and increase the potential for vehicle fires.
+- Problems with the engine or fuel system components, could cause fuel leaks and increase the potential for vehicle fires.

 - Accelerators that cause sudden or unintended acceleration.

 - Seats or seatbacks that unexpectedly fail during normal use.